deargle/deargle.github.io/_class/cu/2019/fall/info_sec_mgmnt.md

 Labs are hands-on learning activities that will be begun in class and completed outside of class.
 Labs are typically due one week after they are introduced in class.

+The labs can be found [here](https://daveeargle.com/security-assignments), but content is subject to change before a lab is officially assigned on the semester's Canvas page.

+<a class='btn btn-success' href='https://daveeargle.com/security-assignments'>Go to the Labs</a>

 ## Midterm vulnerability assessment project